browserengineering/book/book/invalidation.md

 ```

 This makes the `BlockLayout`'s `layout` function idempotent because
-each call will assign a new `children` array.
+each call will start over from a new `children` array.

 Before we try running our browser, let's read through all of the other
 `layout` methods, noting any subroutine calls that might not be